top of page

 FORE Australia uses a rolling application process, meaning candidates will be assessed throughout the application period.
 Successful applicants will be notified via email.

-• Available to attend our in-person Intro to Policy Weekend in Melbourne (Sat 28 – Sun 29 June) and the virtual onboarding day (Mon 30 June)
+• Must be available to attend our in-person Intro to Policy Weekend in

 • Open to feedback, peer learning, and working in a fast-paced, collaborative team environment